Skip to content

 And step straight into Kaito.

-“Oh shit.”
-I snap my hand out, to prevent him from falling backwards.
-I grab his shirt and pull.
+He’s tipping to the side.
+I snap my hand out and grab his shirt to prevent him from falling over.
 He overcorrects and slams straight into me, knocking my bag to the floor.

 For a moment, we’re pressed up against each other, and the heat from his body seeps into mine.
-His scent, a combination of musk and something spicy, fills my nostrils, and I inhale deeply before I can stop myself.
 I’m transfixed by the way his eyes seem to darken as he stares down at me, and I lean in closer to him.

 Snap out of it, Tilli.

-I pull away from Kaito, an embarrassed blush flooding my chest.
+I pull away from Kaito and an embarrassed blush floods my chest.
 “Sorry,” I mumble, bending down to retrieve my bag.
 “I got jostled in the crowd.”

 Gathering my courage, I throw everything into my bag and stand up.
 “Hey, um, I don’t know if you remember me, but we were in the Academy together.
 Tilli Kimura.”
-I offer a smile and look into his eyes.
+I offer a smile and bow before looking into his eyes.

 He returns the smile for a moment before looking away.
 “Oh, yeah, I remember you.”